STEPS FOR SUCCESS

 MONITOR YOUR ACADEMICS

-As soon as a student athlete enters high school it is important to monitor academics closely even though the idea of going off to college seems like it’s a long way off.
-It is essential to understand that the work done in the classroom gives student athletes the most opportunity to excel beyond high school at a school of their choice.
-It is also very important to consider that student-athletes take classes in their freshman year of high school that directly affect their NCAA eligibility.
+As soon as a student-athlete enters high school, it is crucial to monitor academics closely even though the idea of going off to college seems like it’s a long way off.
+It is essential to understand that the work done in the classroom gives student-athletes the most opportunity to excel beyond high school at a school of their choice.
+It is also imperative to consider that student-athletes take classes in their freshman year of high school that directly affect their NCAA eligibility.

 DEFINE YOUR SCHOOLS OF INTEREST